 Click Add Query to create a new query.

-In the Main Information section, select the Opportunity object.
+In the Main Information section, select the Opportunity Object.

 In the Fields section, add the following fields: